jwiegley/git-from-the-bottom-up/index.md

 ![Project Lifecycle](images/lifecycle.png)

 With this basic picture in mind, the following sections shall attempt to describe how each of these different entities is important to the operation of Git.

+**LICENSE**: This document is licensed under the [Creative Commons BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).
+If you'd like to translate it into other languages, please feel free, so long as you reference this original text.